 The question is, do you want ease or customization?

 If you want great coffee as easily as possible then the Jura S8 automatic coffee machine is the one for you.
-It is super simple to use – just push a button and get with extremely good espresso.
+It is super simple to use – just push a button and get extremely good espresso.

 The Breville Oracle Touch is one of the best coffee machines available if you want to be more involved in brewing your espresso.
 Especially if you want to fiddle with settings to get the best from your favorite single-origin espresso beans.